Congenital diaphragmatic hernia

-CDH is a life-threatening pathology in infants and a major cause of death due to two complications: pulmonary hypoplasia and pulmonary hypertension.
+CDH is a life-threatening condition in infants and a major cause of death due to two complications: pulmonary hypoplasia and pulmonary hypertension.
 Experts disagree on the relative importance of these two conditions, with some focusing on hypoplasia, others on hypertension.
 Newborns with CDH often have severe respiratory distress which can be life-threatening unless treated appropriately.

 Classification

 Bochdalek hernia

 The Bochdalek hernia, also known as a postero-lateral diaphragmatic hernia, is the most common manifestation of CDH, accounting for more than 95% of cases.
 In this instance the diaphragm abnormality is characterized by a hole in the postero-lateral corner of the diaphragm which allows passage of the abdominal viscera into the chest cavity.
 The majority of Bochdalek hernias (80–85%) occur on the left side of the diaphragm, a large proportion of the remaining cases occur on the right side.
 To date, it carries a high mortality and is an active area of clinical research.